Visual arts - prompt questions

 • Are the textures differentiated (to separate parts of the picture) or mostly the same (to unify the picture)?

 • What is the intention of the artist?
-What is he/she trying to communicate?
+What are they trying to communicate?

 • Why have they chosen a particular theme, subject?